minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 ![](restaurant-arch.png)

+## Configuration

+Add the Volley library to your project using [the instructions on this page](/android-reference/volley).

 ## 1. Showing categories

 To prepare, add a simple ListView to your `CategoriesActivity` user interface.
 Make sure it is well-positioned.
 That's all there is to it!
 However, to make the app really work, we will need to fill the list with data from the restaurant server.